 On Monday, May 18th, the Advisory Committee on Childhood Vaccines (ACCV) met to discuss proposed changes to the Vaccine Injury Table.
 The Secretary of Health and Human Services proposed removing SIRVA and syncope from the Vaccine Injury Table because these injuries are “depleting the pool of funds available to those injured by vaccine antigens,” which is false.

-After hearing from medical doctors, the pharmaceutical industry, vaccine administrators, and vaccine injury attorneys, the ACCV unanimously rejected removal of SIRVA and syncope from the program.
+After hearing from medical doctors, the pharmaceutical industry, vaccine administrators, and vaccine injury attorneys, the ACCV unanimously rejected the removal of SIRVA and syncope from the program.
 The ACCV is a committee within HHS that advises the Secretary of Health and Human Services (HHS) on issues relating to the NVICP.
 No one from HHS showed up to the meeting to support its suggestion that these injuries should be removed from the Vaccine Injury Table.

 Below find relevant excerpts from the many letters presented during the ACCV meeting showing strong support for keeping SIRVA and syncope within the Vaccine Program: